tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 To deliver an excellent instant broadcasting experience, the SDK automatically receives audio/video upon successful room entry by default, that is, you will immediately receive audio/video data from all remote users.
 If you do not call `startRemoteView`, video data will be automatically canceled due to timeout.
 If you use this API mainly in scenarios where automatic video data reception is not required, such as audio chat, you can select the reception mode based on your actual needs.

->?This API takes effect only if it is set before room entry.
+>This API takes effect only if it is set before room entry.